 Advanced Configuration and Power Interface enables the operating system to supervise the power supply of each device connected to the computer.
-See also: Power Management.

 APM

 Advanced Power Management monitors and conserves power on a PC-based system, particularly a battery-powered laptop computer, by enabling programs to communicate their power requirements so that the system can route power away from unused hardware components.